March 31, 1924

 1. A buzz saw is a large circular saw.
 In this case it was probably a tractor attachment used by Sam and his father to cut firewood.

 2. Jud had retired from farming and moved into Osceola.
-According to my parents, at the turn of the century, Osceola had such a high percentage of retired farmers that kids called it "Feeble Town".
+According to my parents, at the end of the 19th century, Osceola had such a high percentage of retired farmers that kids called it "Feeble Town."

 Copyright © 2001, 2012 Wm.
 B. Thompson.
 Commercial use prohibited.